autoblocksai/autoblocks-examples/JavaScript/langchain/README.md

 ### Set environment variables

-Create a `.env` file in the same directory as this README with the following environment variables:
+Create a `.env` file in this directory with the following environment variables:

 ```
 OPENAI_API_KEY=<your-api-key>